patchell/FrontCad/README.md

 just getting too cumbersom, so I made some basic changes to the drawing objects that should, hopefully, make things a bit better.
 With this push, it is at the very least drawing lines.
 I did not do any pushes so I at least knew that I had a working copy of the program.

+August 30, 2022

+I took a bit of a vacation from FrontCad.
+I am truing to figure out how I should implement Snaps.
+I thought I had a good way to do it, but it was totally bogus.
+Anyway, today, I made drawing a rectangle work a lot better.